 - (a) Describe the system used for controlling and monitoring transhipments in port.
-This should include details of: - Flag State rules for and names of: Regulation on transhipment and landing of catches taken from waters outside Korea's jurisdiction - designated foreign ports where SBT may be transhipped, and Cape Town, South Africa and Port Louis, Mauritius and land at Shimizu port of Japan.
-Other ports may be designated from time to time subject to prior request from vessel operators. - foreign ports where in-port transhipments of SBT are prohibited:- - ii.
-Flag State inspection requirements for in-port transhipments of SBT (include % coverage):-
+This should include details of: - Flag State rules for and names of: Regulation on transhipment and landing of catches taken from waters outside Korea's jurisdiction - designated foreign ports where SBT may be transhipped, and Cape Town, South Africa and Port Louis, Mauritius and land at Shimizu port of Japan. - foreign ports where in-port transhipments of SBT are prohibited:- - ii.
+Flag State inspection requirements for in-port transhipments of SBT (include % coverage):-Article 14 of the DWFD Act stipulates port inspection on vessels entering Korean ports retaining fish and fish products taken from waters outside Korea's jurisdiction iii.
+Information sharing with designated Port States:-